Why 2023 is the year of the hacker, and how Municipalities can avoid being victimized by ransomware attacks.

 Today’s smart cities depend on cloud technology for efficiency, cost savings and most importantly, data security.
 For residents and visitors alike, these cities also leverage cloud to improve everything from energy distribution, traffic flow, and trash collection.
 It improves infrastructure and enables citizens to connect with critical services no matter where they are, and what devices they use.
 Paying property taxes, renewing parking passes or even booking in a swim at the local pool can all be done with the click of a button online.
 While our cities continue to become more efficient, connected and convenient, they also become more vulnerable to cyber threats.

-In a recent article by the National Post, cyber security experts explain why predict that in 2023, municipalities will experience more municipal ransom attacks than ever before.
+In this article by the National Post, cyber security experts explain why in 2023, municipalities will experience more municipal ransom attacks than ever before.

 “We’ve seen a growth and sophistication of some of these ransomware events.
 We’re seeing, also, capabilities that used to be in the nation state category now move into the cyber criminal organization,” he said.
 “The ransomware, phishing emails of five years ago are not the same as the ransomware emails of today.”
 Sami Khoury, head of the Canadian Centre for Cyber Securityhttps://nationalpost.com/news/politics/ransomware-cyber-attacks-2023